Oran/chatbot-hack20-flutter/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Custom Dialogflow Version
+Using the one from a pull request which hasn't been fulfilled which fixes the HTTP requirement of the audio package.
+[Dialogflow](https://github.com/indigothm/flutter_dialogflow)